kubernetes/kubernetes/docs/devel/on-call-build-cop.md

 your responsibility to monitor.
 The `Test owner:` in the job description will be automatically emailed if the job is failing.

-* If you are a weekday oncall, ensure that PRs confirming to the following pre-requisites are being merged at a reasonable rate:
+* If you are oncall, ensure that PRs confirming to the following pre-requisites are being merged at a reasonable rate:

   * [Have been LGTMd](https://github.com/kubernetes/kubernetes/labels/lgtm)